Christiaan Lindemans: Biography

 Sometime in February 1944, his younger brother Hendrik ("Henk") was arrested in Rotterdam by the Sicherheitspolizei and held captive at The Hague, to await execution for helping English people escape from the Netherlands.
-Followed on 24 February by the arrest of his wife, who was then three months pregnant with her second child, a French cabaret singer who worked for the French Resistance named Gilberte Letuppe (she had previously worked as an ambulance driver for the French Red Cross) nicknamed Gilou Lelup at the Hotel Montholon in the 9th arrondissement of Paris.
+Followed on 24 February by the arrest of his wife, a French cabaret singer who worked for the French Resistance named Gilberte Letuppe (nicknamed Gilou Lelup) at the Hotel Montholon in the 9th arrondissement of Paris.
+She had previously worked as an ambulance driver for the French Red Cross) and was three months pregnant with her second child at the time of her arrest.

 The arrest was made by two members of the Gestapo, assisted by four heavily armed German soldiers.
 They searched her bag and her room and found three ID cards, Kommandantur signatures, pass and German employment permits, all stolen the previous day.
 In addition to the items discovered, three revolvers and a box of ammunition, to be handed over to a French resistance movement in Bordeaux (Lindemans was there at the time of his wife's arrest) were confiscated.

 Lindemans' wife, a member of Swane's organisation, operated under the aliases of "Anna Van Vredenburgh" and "Yvonne".
 Among others that were arrested was Victor "Vic" Swane, the head of an escape network.

 Letuppe was taken prisoner and interrogated for 11 hours that day.
 She was beaten with such force in the face that she fell from her chair, but she refused to speak.
 She was then taken to Fresnes Prison, south of Paris, where she was jailed, manacled by hand and feet, and was given no food or water for four days.
 She was questioned violently a couple of times (twenty-four), beaten in the face on every occasion.
 Due to her refusal to speak, she spent the next six months in solitary confinement.

-She is registered, at the beginning of August, to be the last woman admitted to Fort de Romainville, a stop before deportation.
-Her file, numbered 6 862, described her as having been born on 15 September 1922 and being nine months pregnant ("9 Monat schwanger").
-But, instead, being among the prisoners aboard the last convoy (I.264, 15 August 1944) of deportees from Paris (quai des bestiaux, gare de Pantin) to Germany and, like some of her fellow inmates who were considered unfit for transportation, she was evacuated from the Fort of Romainville on 17 August to a local Hospice in Saint-Denis where she gave birth on 25 August 1944 to her second child, a daughter named Christianne.
+She was registered, at the beginning of August, to be the last woman admitted to Fort de Romainville, a stop before deportation.
+Her file, numbered 6 862, described her as having been born on 15 September 1922 and being nine months pregnant ("9 Monat schwanger") when she was among the prisoners aboard the last convoy (I.264, 15 August 1944) of deportees from Paris (quai des bestiaux, gare de Pantin) to Germany and, like some of her fellow inmates who were considered unfit for transportation, she was evacuated from the Fort of Romainville on 17 August to a local Hospice in Saint-Denis where she gave birth on 25 August 1944 to her second child, a daughter named Christianne.
 Letuppe's release may have been ordered by Abwehr Colonel Oscar Reile.
 He supposedly left Paris on 18 August.
 The fort of Romainville was under the control of the German military authorities.

 Her testimony was later written down by the Allied Information Service (AIS)-SHAEF and used as evidence in the Nuremberg trials.